abhi-p/abhi-p.github.io/_projects/2024-02-08-Smart-Elex.md

 # videourl: "https://www.youtube.com/embed/15sa6OeIWJg"
 # codeurl: 'https://github.com/ARDivekar/SearchDistribute'
 excerpt: " Chatbot that answers factual questions based on the dense telecom documentation (Ericsson and 3GPP documentation).
+Created a data pipeline that ingested pdfs, json and html files in order to get encodings.
+The chatbot consisted of two modes

+i) document search which used the multi-qa-mpnet-base-dot-v1 model. ii) generative which used the llama-2-7B-chat-hf model

-Allows Radio Engineers to quickly search up information without needing to go through the Ericsson adnd 3GPP documentation
+Allows Radio Engineers to quickly search up information without needing to go through the Ericsson adnd 3GPP documentation.

 "